stefanbylund/zxnext_bmp_tools/README.md

 RGB888 colors, this may not always be the best choice.
 Sometimes, better results are achieved by rounding upwards (-ceil) or downwards (-floor).

+If the -min-palette option is specified, the converted palette is minimized by removing any duplicated colors, sorting it in ascending order (i.e. the same order as in the Spectrum Next standard palette), and clearing any unused palette entries at the end.
+This is useful if you convert images that you have not created the palette for and which may end up having duplicated palette colors when being converted.
+This option is ignored if the -std-palette option is given.

 If the -std-palette option is specified, the original RGB888 colors in the palette are converted to the Spectrum Next standard palette RGB332 colors (which are extended to RGB333 colors when displayed).
 This is useful if you need